amirhosseindavoody/MOS_models/docs/development_plan.md

 -   **Circuit Representation**: An in-memory data structure (e.g., a graph or an adjacency list) to represent the circuit, its nodes, and components.
 -   **Equation Engine (Modified Nodal Analysis - MNA)**: The core of the simulator.
 It will build the system of equations representing the circuit using MNA.
 -   **Solver**: A numerical solver for the system of equations.
 This will involve:
-    -   A linear solver for DC analysis of linear circuits.
-    -   A non-linear solver (e.g., Newton-Raphson) for DC analysis of non-linear circuits.
+    -   A Newton-Raphson solver for DC analysis (handles both linear and non-linear circuits; linear converges in 1 iteration).
     -   A numerical integration method (e.g., Backward Euler or Trapezoidal Rule) for transient analysis.
 -   **Device Model Library**: A collection of models for each supported circuit component.